 Our family friend is 13 and has cancer.
-Although the neighborhood families have a huge collection going around, my family and I have not donated.
-My husband suggested that we "do our own thing".
-So since then i have felt more of a personal connection to helping Ethan and his family through this rough time.
-At the onset of hearing this horrible news I immediately ran to Dicks to buy him a Nicks pompom hat and matching fuzzy socks.
-I have also been letting them borrow my new bootlegged copies of movies for them to watch during chemo.
-I've been making homemade desserts and bringing them by with a note every week (excluding the week I was away in Florida).
-I have gotten so many thank you texts from my friend and she officially has themselves pegged as "spoiled" by me!
-We are not the best of friends but we are close at times.
-I truly love this kid Ethan.
-He's a year younger than my son and he could use all the help in the world to feel better.
-When I went last week to his house, his parents weren't home (we have known eachother since sleep away camp years) I had such a great and happy conversation w Ethan.
+Although the neighborhood families have a huge collection going around, my family and I have not donated as my husband had suggested that we "do our own thing".
+With this personal connection and mission in mind, I immediately ran to a sporting good store to buy him a pompom hat and matching fuzzy socks.
+I have also been letting them borrow my copies of movies for them to watch during chemo.
+I've been making homemade desserts and bringing them by with a note every week.
+I have gotten so many thank you texts from my friend and she has said that they are "spoiled" by me!
+We are not the best of friends, but we are close at times.
+I truly love Ethan.
+He's a year younger than my son and he could use as much help as possible to feel better.
+When I went last week to his house, I had such a great and happy conversation with Ethan.
 He thanked me for EVERYTHING.
 I felt great.
-It made me so glad that I could make him feel great and I told him that thank you's weren't necessary.
+It made me so glad that I could make him feel a little better and I told him that the thanks was not necessary.
 He smiled as I looked at his hairless head and his thinking body.
-If I could put a smile on his face during the hardest times of his young life, I could hopefully change the world one mini banana chocolate chip muffin at a time.
+I realize that if I can put a smile on his face during the hardest times of his young life, I could change the world one mini banana chocolate chip muffin at a time.